ImagineSocialGit/engage-core/docs/permission-invitations.md

 Once a matching `contact_permission_invitations` row exists, Messaging should not send another invitation through the bypass.

 This includes invitations that were claimed/sent before the public preference form was accepted.

+Because permission invitation rows are claimed at send time, eligibility also treats an existing pending or sent `ScheduledMessage` with `message_type = imported_contact_permission_invitation` as already invited.

+This prevents repeated operator clicks from scheduling duplicate invitation messages before the first message is sent.

 ## Consent behavior